 - Beds e.g. sofa beds, metal or timber bed frames, pillows, air mattresses

 If you have hazardous waste that needs to be disposed of, the Inner West Council has annual events where you are able to drop off your hazardous waste and household chemicals.
 Mattresses can be recycled if they are relatively in good condition.
-It is always good if you can find viable alternatives for items that have a possibility at renewal.
+It is always good to find viable alternatives for items that are possible at renewal.
 Landsavers are partners of the Inner West Council to recycle mattresses and distribute them to charity.

 How to prepare for Inner West Council rubbish collection